Autodidac/AlmondAI/README.md

 - `ALMONDAI_MODEL` – remote model identifier
 - `ALMONDAI_API_KEY` – credential used by the chat backend

+The interactive console reuses the same variables when you invoke `chat use <kind>`.
+Leave any of the optional `endpoint`, `model`, or `key` arguments blank and AlmondAI will pull their values from the corresponding environment variable, so a preconfigured shell can switch providers with a concise `chat use openrouter` or `chat use togetherai`.

 `lmstudio` is now accepted as an `ALMONDAI_CHAT_KIND` alias.
 When selected (or when issuing `chat use lmstudio` inside the console) AlmondAI defaults the endpoint to `http://127.0.0.1:1234/v1/chat/completions` and the model name to